 McHugh Bluff slope remediation project

-In August 2021 heavy rain led to instability of a section of the McHugh Bluff slope behind houses on 3 Avenue N.W.
+In August 2021, heavy rain caused a section of the McHugh Bluff slope behind houses on 3 Avenue N.W. to become instable.
 The City of Calgary engaged contractors to monitor the site and provide a geotechnical report of the slope failure.
-Following their review, a plan was presented to Council to remediate issues along the slope both in the short term and long term.
-This work will include installing:
+Following their review, a plan was presented to Council to remediate issues along the slope, both in the short-term and long-term.
+This work includes installing: